AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 ### Communities {#communities-6484}

-* Broken access control and denial of service with DSRPReindexServlet which brings the communities site down untill the indexing is complete (NPR-35624).
+* Broken access control and denial of service with DSRPReindexServlet which brings the communities site down until the indexing is complete (NPR-35624).

 ### Commerce {#commerce-6484}